• Skip to primary navigation

 POOL HOUSE BATHROOM SOURCES: Vanity | Light Fixture | Mirror | Towel Bar | Hand Towel | Hand Soap | Faucet | Similar Vase | Faux Mini Hydrangeas | Door Hardware | LVP Floors

-It’s the same mirror we recently hung in our bedroom in the full-length size.
+It’s the same mirror we hung when we first moved to Florida in our bedroom in the full-length size.
 It’s not super tall, so if you had a powder bath with really high ceilings, this may be a fun one to use there as well!

 A tall coral style mirror hung on a bedroom wall.
 This mirror could also work in a bathroom with tall ceilings.